NuclearTalent/Bayes2019/discussion_questions/index.md

 1. What are the assumptions (from a Bayesian perspective) underlying the usual application of the least-square method to fit parameters?

+1. What are some common point estimates for parameters?

+1. How is it best to present parameter estimates?

+1. How do you identify underfitting / overfitting?

 <p>[Return to <a href="#Categories">Categories</a>]</p>

 ## <a name="Sampling">Sampling</a>